fleetdm/fleet/handbook/security.md

 ### macOS devices
+> *Find more information about the process of implementing security on the Fleet blog.
+The first [Tales from Fleet security: securing the startup](https://blog.fleetdm.com/tales-from-fleet-security-securing-the-startup-448ea590ea3a) article covers the process of securing our laptops.

 We use configuration profiles to standardize security settings for our Mac devices.
 We use [CIS Benchmark for macOS 12](https://www.cisecurity.org/benchmark/apple_os), as our configuration baseline, and adapt it to:
 * Suit a remote team